mondoohq/cnquery/docs/development.md

 }
 ```

-Then, we implement the function for retrieving the network for a GCP compute address as follows:
+Then, we implement the function for retrieving the network for a GCP compute address:
 ```go
 func (g *mqlGcpProjectComputeServiceAddress) network() (*mqlGcpProjectComputeServiceNetwork, error) {
 	if g.NetworkUrl.Error != nil {